javergarav/icsa-2024-artifact/INSTALL.md

 > docker ps -a

-The container should appear as follows:
+The container status should appear as follows:

 ![alt text](./figures/fig2.png)